 What Is Multistreaming?

 Streaming is a process we are all very familiar with, where one video broadcast can reach lots and lots of different screens simultaneously.
 Imagine a streaming system like Facebook Live, for example.
-Using one platform, lots of people can stream the same content simultaneously.
+Using one platform, lots of people can stream the same live content online simultaneously.

 Benefits of Multistreaming